It is a ball and socket-type synovial joint, and one of the most mobile joints in the human body.

 The shoulder joint is one of the most mobile in the body, at the expense of stability.
 Here, we shall consider the factors the permit movement, and those that contribute towards joint structure.

-- Type of joint – It is a ball and socket joint.
+- Type of joint – ball and socket joint.

-- Rotator cuff muscles – These muscles surround the shoulder joint, attaching to the tubercles of the humerus, whilst also fusing with the joint capsule.
-The resting tone of these muscles act to ‘pull’ the humeral head into the glenoid cavity.
+- Rotator cuff muscles – surround the shoulder joint, attaching to the tuberosities of the humerus, whilst also fusing with the joint capsule.
+The resting tone of these muscles act to compress the humeral head into the glenoid cavity.

-- Glenoid labrum: This is a fibrocartilaginous ridge surrounding the glenoid cavity.
-It deepens the cavity, reducing the risk of dislocation.
+- Glenoid labrum – a fibrocartilaginous ridge surrounding the glenoid cavity.
+It deepens the cavity and creates a seal with the head of humerus, reducing the risk of dislocation.

-- Ligaments – The ligaments act to reinforce the joint capsule, and forms the coraco-acromial arch.
+- Ligaments – act to reinforce the joint capsule and form the coracoacromial arch.

 Clinical Relevance: Common Injuries